JustTrofix/JustTrofix/README.md

 - 🔭 I’m currently working on many random projects
 - 🌱 I’m currently learning React, Electron and Python
-- 📫 How to reach me: contact@trofix.cf
+- 📫 How to reach me: contact@trofix.me
 - ⚡ Fun fact: I started coding when I was 7